2024 NSA Internship Application Period Starts Early This Year

 Caitlin Z., manager of NSA’s Summer Intern Program, says the change will allow extra time for the security clearance process.
 A TS/SCI clearance is required for everyone who works for the agency, and it can take several months to complete the process.
 But it’s totally worth the wait, says Caitlin.
 “You can do things at NSA that you can’t do anywhere else,” she says.
 The mission of protecting the country is a big draw for applicants, and by interning at the agency “you’re setting yourself up well for the future to get a full-time job at NSA after you graduate.”

-NSA has more than 20 different internships on tap for summer 2020.
-Undergrads, graduate students and Ph.D. candidates can gain real-world work experience in fields like cybersecurity, computer science, installation and logistics, business, HR and more.
+NSA has more than 20 different internships on tap for summer 2024.
+Undergrads, graduate students and Ph.D. candidates can gain real-world work experience in cybersecurity, computer science, installation and logistics, business, HR and more.

 In fact, NSA has three math-heavy internships that are already accepting applications: the Graduate Mathematics Program and the Director’s Summer Program and Cryptanalysis and Signals Analysis Summer Program.
 The Summer Language Program just opened on May 15.
 Other student opportunities like the Co-op Program, Stokes Scholarship and high school programs will accept applications Sept.
 1 to Oct.
 31.